microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 Read more on this new setting in the section on [Emmet Configuration](#emmet-configuration).

-> Note: If you used used `emmet.syntaxProfiles` to map new file types, you should use the new setting `emmet.includeLanguages` instead. `emmet.syntaxProfiles` should only be used for customizing the final output.
+> Note: If you used `emmet.syntaxProfiles` previously to map new file types, you should now use the new setting `emmet.includeLanguages` instead. `emmet.syntaxProfiles` should only be used for [customizing the final output](https://docs.emmet.io/customization/syntax-profiles).

 ## Using custom Emmet snippets